yanhan/hroamer/README.md

 - Don't support files with space characters in their name

+## Bugs

+- In `doFileOp` for `CopyOp`, the `doesPathExist` function resolves symlinks.
+But this will not work for broken symlinks, which we may still want to copy

 ## License

 [MIT License](/LICENSE), Copyright (c) 2017 Pang Yan Han